KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/hooks/_after_suite_hook_queue_mode.md

 KnapsackPro::Hooks::Queue.after_queue do |queue_id|
   after_suite_block.call
-  puts 'Run this only when using Knapsack Pro Queue Mode' puts "This code is executed outside of the RSpec after(:suite) hook context because it's impossible to determine which after(:suite) is the last one to execute until it's executed." end
+  puts 'Run this only when using Knapsack Pro Queue Mode' puts "This code is executed outside of the RSpec after(:suite) hook context because it's " +
+    "impossible to determine which after(:suite) is the last one to execute until it's executed." end
 ```